 Everyday I read different reports of the varying dangers that might be involved, whether it is radiation or strong aftershocks.

 Some people take this as crazy, but do you know what I think is even crazier?
 To look at the photos and videos of all the destruction, to look into the eyes of the tens of thousands of people whose lives will never be the same, and do nothing about it.

-When I applied to come to Japan with Campus Crusade for Christ in 2009, God knew that this earthquake would happen.
+When I applied to come to Japan with Cru in 2009, God knew that this earthquake would happen.
 And so here I am.

 Many, many, people are wondering why this has happened; how can anyone even say that there can be a God amidst all this suffering?
 I can’t really give an answer to that as there is probably a different answer to everyone, but to just trust and know that God knows what He’s doing.